| Concepts: Key

 difference between two sets of data (each representing different test executions)

+or trends between many executions of test.
 When performance behaviors are acceptable or when performance monitoring indicates

 possible bottlenecks (such as when test scripts remain in a given state for